microspectrometer/dev-kit-2020/firmware/README-firmware.md

 The repo does not have to go in USERSITE, but it is a good default choice.

 I do not install the repo here.
-I use Cygwin, but I run the Python applications using my Windows Python installation.
-This is `python.exe`.
-I can call `python.exe` from Windows or from Cygwin.
-It does not matter in this case.

-For code-editing reasons, I prefer to install to the USERSITE for my Cygwin Python installation:
+For code-editing reasons, I prefer to install to the USERSITE for my Cygwin Python
+installation:

 ```bash
 $ python3.7 -m site --user-site
 /home/mike/.local/lib/python3.7/site-packages
 ```

+I use Cygwin, but I run the Python applications using my Windows Python installation.
+The Windows Python installation is executed from Cygwin by specifying it at the bash command line as `python.exe`.

+I can call `python.exe` from Windows or from Cygwin.
+It does not matter in this case.
+There are cases where attempting to run `python.exe` from Cygwin fails because of incompatiblity between Windows and POSIX path formatting.

+I will continue to show examples from my actual setup below, where the `USERSITE` is in my Cygwin directory.
+The examples should work the same with any `USERSITE` path.

-Create this USERSITE folder if it does not exist:
+Create the `USERSITE` folder if it does not exist:

 ```powershell
 > mkdir -p C:\Users\mike\AppData\Roaming\Python\Python38\site-packages